javalsai/lidm/README.md

 ## Forget it
 * Any kind of arguments
-* UTF characters, I'm using `strlen()` and treating characters as per byte basis, UTF-8 chars might work or not
+* UTF characters, I'm using `strlen()` and treating characters as per byte basis, UTF-8 chars might work or not actually, might fix it by replacing some `strlen()` with a utflen one.

 > [!CAUTION]
 > (they should add `> [!DISCLAIMER]` fr) I wrote this readme with the same quality as the code, behing this keyboard there's half a brainrotcell left writing what it remembers of this program, so don't take this to seriously, I'm typing as I think without filter lol, but the program works, or should.
 Also, about any "TODO" in this readme (or the code), I didn't forget finishing it, I actually don't care.
 And, references to ~~code~~ **anything** are likely to be outdated, check the commit history to know what I was refering to exactly if you care.